Partial hyperbolicity and pseudo-Anosov dynamics: The collapsed Anosov flow property

-Once the center (branching) foliation $\wc$ is a quasigeodesic fan foliation in $\cs$ and $\cu$ we apply the approximation foliation result (Theorem \ref{teo-bi}) to obtain a true foliation $\wc_\eps$ which subfoliates the approximating foliations $\cs_\eps$ and $\cu_\eps$ with the same quasigeodesic fan property.
-One can then show that this gives an expansive flow in $M$ which, by virtue of preserving a pair of foliations, is topologically Anosov \cite{InabaMatsumoto,Paternain}.
-Since the foliation is $\RR$-covered, the flow is transitive and therefore orbit equivalent to a true Anosov flow by \cite{Shannon}.
-The maps given by the approximating foliation allow one to construct the collapsing map $h$ which must then be intertwining the action of $f$ with a self orbit equivalence associated to how it permutes the orbits of the flow.
-The construction of semiconjugacy $h$ in \cite{BFP} is fairly complex due to the possibility of branching in the foliations.
+Once the center (branching) foliation $\wc$ is a quasigeodesic fan foliation in $\cs$ and $\cu$ we apply the approximation foliation result (Theorem \ref{teo-bi}) to obtain a true foliation $\wc_\eps$ which subfoliates the approximating foliations $\cs_\eps$ and $\cu_\eps$ with the same quasigeodesic fan property (this is where we use the transverse orientability assumption).
+One can then show that this gives an expansive flow in $M$ which, by virtue of preserving a pair of foliations, is topologically Anosov \cite[Theorem 5.9]{BFP}.
+Since the foliation is $\RR$-covered, the flow is transitive and therefore orbit equivalent to a true Anosov flow thanks to Shannon's result (cf. \S~\ref{ss.discretisedandcollapsed}) .
+This already proves the existence of an Anosov flow in $M$ and the notion called \emph{leaf space collapsed Anosov flow} in \cite{BFP}.
+In addition the maps given by the approximating foliation allow one to construct the collapsing map $h$, which must then be intertwining the action of $f$ with a self orbit equivalence associated to how it permutes the orbits of the flow.
+The construction of the semiconjugacy $h$ in \cite{BFP} is fairly complex due to the possibility of branching in the foliations and it is done in detail in \cite[\S 9]{BFP}. \end{proof}

-We again refer the reader to \cite{BFP} for detailed arguments which work in much more generality.
-See Theorems B and D of \cite{BFP}. \end{proof}